-Project Name Description Project Type Status/Timing Potential significant unavoidable impacts Location SR 92/EI Camino Real (SR 82) Ramp Modifications 59 The California Department of Transportation and the City of San Mateo have modified the interchange between SR 82/El Camino Real and SR 92 to reduce traffic congestion, bottlenecks, weaving, and queuing spillback at the on and off ramps.
-Interchange improvements and modifications to existing ramps Under construction Transportation, noise, air quality The proposed project is located where SR 92 and SR 82 intersect, in the City and County of San Mateo, in the San Francisco Bay Area in California.
-The project limits are from PM 11.0 to PM 11.5 on SR 92 and PM 10.3 at intersection of El Camino Real and West 20th Avenue to PM 10.7 at intersection of El Camino Real and17th Avenue and Bovet Road.
+Project Name Description Project Type Status/Timing Potential Contributions to Cumulative Impacts Location SR 92/EI Camino Real (SR 82) Ramp Modifications The California Department of Transportation and the City of San Mateo have modified the interchange between SR 82/EI Camino Real and SR 92 to reduce traffic congestion, bottlenecks, weaving, and queuing spillback at the on and off ramps.
+Interchange improvements and modifications to existing ramps Complete Transportation, noise, air quality The proposed project is located where SR 92 and SR 82 intersect, in the City and County of San Mateo, in the San Francisco Bay Area in California.
+The project limits are from PM 11.0 to PM 11.5 on SR 92 and PM 10.3 at intersection of El Camino Real and West 20th Avenue to PM 10.7 at intersection of El Camino Real and 17th Avenue and Bovet Road.